Creating Palaces for the People

 YMCA de Roxbury

-Welcome Center Renovation
+Welcome Center Renovation and Inclusion Improvement

 - A modernized entrance enhances the first impression of the facility, improving member experience, community engagement creating a welcome sense of belonging.